Flatiron Building (Bellingham, Washington): Fire

 On the evening of April 28, 1924, a large fire broke out on the top floor and vented through the roof.
 However, due to the building's design of concrete and reinforced steel, the structure remained intact.
 Since 90% of the damage was covered by insurance, reconstruction of the building began shortly afterwards.
 During reconstruction, Hamilton operated the furniture store across the street, partially under a circus tent.
 The rebuilding took three years and as a precaution to future fire, an automatic sprinkler system with a rooftop tank was installed, the first of its kind in Bellingham.
 Another precautionary measure against fire was the relocating of the passenger elevator, the original fire's outlet, to a wall against the freight elevator so it could be contained easier.
 Another major change after the fire was that the second floor mezzanine was rebuilt as a full second story.
 When the building reopened, it had become seven stories tall without adding to its overall height.

 Current

 The Bellingham Bay Furniture Company, later known as Van's BB Furniture, occupied the building until closing in 1979.
 It was unoccupied and owned by the City of Bellingham when it was added to the National Register of Historic Places on January 27, 1983.

 The building received a major remodeling by Christenson Engineering in 1990, and served as the company's headquarters.
 Christenson was sold to VECO Corporation in 1993, and then VECO was sold to CH2M Hill in 2007.

 On April 1, 2010, Logos Bible Software signed a long-term lease for the building, which commenced after CH2M Hill's lease expired on August 31, 2010.

 On Sept 2, 2025 PLACE moved its headquarters to the building.
-PLACE is the all-in-one real estate services and technology platform for top teams at any brokerage that makes running a profitable real estate business easier.
+PLACE is the all-in-one real estate services and technology platform for brokerages.